TG9541/stm8ef-modbus/README.md

 **15** | **Write Multiple Coils** | implemented
 16 | **Write Multiple Registers** | partial

-Currently there are no diagnostic functions and communication properties have to be hard coded.
+An example for diagnostic functions is in `main.fs` and a way to load communication properties from the EEPROM is implemented in `C0135/board.fs`.

 ## Installation

+This project uses the STM8 eForth "Modular Build" feature: `make depend` fetches a STM8 eForth release.

+On a Linux system common dependencies are e.g. GAWK, MAKE and Python.
+SDCC needs to be installed.
+It's also possible to use `tg9541/docker-sdcc` in a Docker container (refer to `.travis.yml` for details).

 The [Getting Started](https://github.com/TG9541/stm8ef/wiki/Breakout-Boards#getting-started) section in the STM8 eForth Wiki provides an introduction to flashing STM8 eForth to a target µC.